jaytonde/RNATransFormer/README.md

 # RNATransFormer
-Code to RNA transformer model
+Code of RNA transformer model.
+This Transformer can be used to prdict RNA 3D strcture if you have an RNA sequence.
+Model gives output as 3D point x,y,z for each neucliotide from the RNA sequence.

 ### Model Weights intialization